Digital-Working-Group/natural-language-processing/spacy/README.md

 ```
 tag_ratio = tag_ct / total_tokens * amount
 ```
 For example, 8.547 = 60 / 702 * 100, where we have 60 occurrences of a tag (e.g., PRP), 702 total tokens, and have amount is set to 100.
 The intent is to control for the number of total words/tokens.
-The amount being set to 100 is arbitrary, if set to 1 then it becomes a normal percentage.
+The amount being set to 100 is arbitrary, if set to 1 then it becomes a decimal percentage.

 #### Input